yarafe/Test/README.md

 Begin by setting up a Log Analytics Workspace as detailed in this [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).
 Once established, proceed to onboard Sentinel with the created Log Analytics.
 For more information, visit the provided [link](https://learn.microsoft.com/en-us/azure/sentinel/quickstart-onboard) for detailed instructions.

-### Utilize Fortigate Data Connector:
+### Utilize FortiGate Data Connector:
-Access Azure Marketplace to deploy the Fortigate Data Connector for Microsoft Sentinel, accompanied by workbooks and playbooks, all available for free.
+Access Azure Marketplace to deploy the FortiGate Data Connector for Microsoft Sentinel, accompanied by workbooks and playbooks, all available for free.

 ![ Fortinet FortiGate Next-Generation Firewall connector for Microsoft Sentinel](images/FGT-dataconnector-marketplace.PNG)